-The PROwatt 1750 contains components that tend to produce arcs or sparks.
+The PROwatt 3000 contains components that tend to produce arcs or sparks.
 To prevent fire or explosion, do not install the inverter in compartments containing batteries or flammable materials or in locations that require ignition-protected equipment.

 To reduce the risk of fire, do not cover or obstruct the ventilation openings.
-Do not install the PROwatt 1750 in a zero-clearance compartment.
+Do not install the PROwatt 3000 in a zero-clearance compartment.
 Overheating may result.

-The Prowatt 1750 must only be installed in a location that is:
+The PROwatt 3000 must only be installed in a location that is:

 Dry Do not allow water or other liquids to drop or splash on it.

+Cool Ambient air temperature should be between 32° F and

+105° F (0° C and 40° C)-the cooler the better within this

+range.

+Ventilated Allow at least 1 inch (2.5 cm) of clearance around the inverter for air flow.
+Ensure that ventilation openings on the batteries or in any compartment capable of storing flammable liquids like gasoline.

+AC and DC ends of the unit are not obstructed.

+Safe Do not install the inverter in the same compartment as

+Close to battery

-Cool Ambient air temperature should be between 32° F and 105° F (0° C and 40° C)-the cooler the better within this range.
-Ventilated Allow at least 3 inches (7.5 cm) of clearance around the inverter for air flow.
-Ensure that ventilation openings on the DC end and the bottom of the unit are not obstructed Safe Do not install the inverter in the same compartment as batteries or in any compartment capable of storing flammable liquids like gasoline.
-Close to Do not use excessive DC cable lengths: they increase wire resistance and reduce input power.
-Longer AC wires are battery preferable to longer DC wires: wire resistance (and therefore voltage drop) is less and the cost is lower.
-Protected Do not mount the inverter where it will be exposed to gases from battery produced by the batteries.
-These gases are very corrosive, gases and prolonged exposure will damage the inverter.
+Do not use excessive DC cable lengths: they increase wire resistance and reduce input power.
+Longer AC wires are preferable to longer DC wires: wire resistance (and therefore voltage drop) is less and the cost is lower.

+Protected from battery gases Do not mount the inverter where it will be exposed to gases produced by the batteries.
+These gases are very corrosive, and prolonged exposure will damage the inverter.

+Easy to access The inverter must be mounted on a flat and horizontal surface with full access to the AC panel.